 For software engineering tasks where parallel software and tools suffice, and where the software doesn’t need to interact with slower physical systems, em software engineers could be productive even when sped up to the top cheap speed.
 This often makes it feasible to avoid the costs of coordinating across many engineers, by having a single engineer spend an entire subjective career creating a large software system.
 For an example, an engineer that spent a subjective century at mega-em speeds would complete this period in less than 1 objective hour.
 Thus when such a delay is acceptable, parallel software may be written by a single engineer taking a subjective career length.

 This scenario may seem absurd, but it’s a decent prediction of what will happen in a world where minds can be copied and run at different speeds.
 While you may not want to live such a life, there are some people who will choose it.
 Those minds will dominate the em economy.

 Another section briefly discussed software rot.
 That is: Adapting mature software to new circumstances requires more time and effort than creating new software from scratch.
-There are tons of examples of this in the open source world.
-I’ll write another post on software rot and ways to mitigate (though not solve) it.
+Open source software has tons of examples of this.

 Hanson claims to be applying standard models and theories to his em scenario, but I don’t know enough social science to tell if that’s true.
 When the text entered my areas of expertise (computer science, software engineering), I found nothing objectionable.
 Also, I haven’t heard any domain experts disputing his claim, so I’d bet money that Hanson correctly applied standard theories to this scenario.